-Sport Analysis Area Current picture Future picture (2027) 8 Football (grass pitches) Eaglesham Supply and demand is balanced, with no spare capacity available Supply and demand is balanced, with no spare capacity available Football (3G pitches) 9 East Renfrewshire e met by existing provision, though al 3G pitch provision if viable and ed on school need.
-Rugby union Eaglesham No club demand No club demand Cricket East Renfrewshire Shortfall of 42 match equivalent sessions per season, with demand for a natural turf cricket square Shortfall of 42 match equivalent sessions per season, with demand for a natural turf cricket square Hockey (Sand/water STPs) East Renfrewshire Demand is able to be met by existing level of supply and access Demand can be met by existing level of supply and access · Tennis Eaglesham Demand can be met by existing supply Demand can be met by existing supply Outdoor bowling East Renfrewshire Demand is able to be met by existing level of supply Demand can be met by existing level of supply Athletics East Renfrewshire Demand for track training can be catered for, however there is requirement for field practice facilities and access to ancillary provision Demand for track training can be catered for, however there is requirement for field practice facilities and access to ancillary provision Golf East Renfrewshire Demand can be met by existing supply Demand can be met by existing supply
+Sport Analysis Area Current picture Future picture (2027) 8 Football (grass pitches) Eaglesham Supply and demand is balanced, with no spare capacity available Supply and demand is balanced, with no spare capacity available Football East Football training demand can be e met by existing provision, though (3G pitches) 9 Renfrewshire there may be scope for additional sustainable, or for example base al 3G pitch provision if viable and ed on school need.
+Rugby union Eaglesham No club demand No club demand L Cricket East Renfrewshire Shortfall of 42 match equivalent sessions per season, with demand for a natural turf cricket square Shortfall of 42 match equivalent sessions per season, with demand for a natural turf cricket square Hockey (Sand/water STPs) East Renfrewshire Demand is able to be met by existing level of supply and access Demand can be met by existing level of supply and access Tennis Eaglesham Demand can be met by existing supply Demand can be met by existing supply Outdoor bowling East Renfrewshire Demand is able to be met by existing level of supply Demand can be met by existing level of supply 1 Athletics East Renfrewshire Demand for track training can be catered for, however there is requirement for field practice facilities and access to ancillary provision Demand for track training can be catered for, however there is requirement for field practice facilities and access to ancillary provision Golf East Renfrewshire Demand can be met by existing supply Demand can be met by existing supply

 8 Future demand based on ONS calculations and club consultation which also includes any latent and displaced demand identified.
 9 Based on accommodating 42 teams to one full size pitch for affiliated team training.